AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 This resource sharing is done by a software called a job scheduler or workload manager.
 Triton's workload manager is **slurm**.
-Triton users submit jobs which are then scheduled and allocated resources by the workload manager, slurm.
+Triton users submit jobs which are then scheduled and allocated resources by the workload manager.

 There are two ways you can submit your jobs to slurm queue system: